 Pastel greys, greens and pinks.
 I find lighter shades tend to have a more calming effect which is how you would want to feel when meeting up with a friend for that catch-up coffee or tea.
 Also, being surrounded by all of the flowers added a more playful and fun look to the whole place.
 All very beautifully put together.

-Want to know about these cafes?
-Watch out for the next place in the series.
 By the way for those of you that also love hosting tea parties, why not check out my tea-party series, it all started with How To Host Tea Party.